DalsinghPrabir/Generative-AI-at-a-Glance-LLM-Workflow--Explained-Simply/README.md

 **LLMs are incredibly versatile and can be used for:**

 **Summarization:** Condensing long texts into shorter summaries.
-**Text Generation: **Creating coherent and contextually relevant text.
+**Text Generation**Creating coherent and contextually relevant text.
 **Creative Writing:** Assisting in generating stories, poems, and more.
-**Q&A: **Providing answers to questions based on the data they were trained on.
+**Q&A**Providing answers to questions based on the data they were trained on.
 **Programming:** Helping with code
 → When AI gives wrong or made-up answers
 → Can be fixed with fact-checking and better prompts